top of page

 Stress Management Treatments

-• Acupuncture.
+• Acupressure and Dry Needling.
 Insertion of extremely thin needles through your skin at strategic points in your body might help boost your body’s natural painkillers and increase blood flow.

 • Holistic Counselling.
 Discussing life and health-related stresses with a medical professional can help you develop coping skills for challenging situations.